 About Golf Canada

-Golf Canada is the National Sports Organization and governing body for golf in Canada representing close to 319,000 golfers at more than 1,400 member clubs across the country.
+Golf Canada is the National Sport Federation and governing body for golf in Canada representing close to 319,000 golfers at more than 1,400 member clubs across the country.
 A proud member of the Canadian Olympic Committee, Golf Canada’s mission is to increase Canadian participation and excellence in golf.
 By investing in the growth of the sport and introducing more participants of all ages to the game, our vision is to be a world leader in golf.
 For more information about what Golf Canada is doing to support golf in your community, visit www.golfcanada.ca.

 Thank you for your interest in volunteering with Golf Canada.

 Recruitment for 2018 for the Golf Canada Committees listed below as well as Tournament Officials (Starting, Scoring and Rules) is now open.
 Please click here to register and apply.

 Before applying, please click below on the names of the Golf Canada Committees for their Terms of Reference.